| Title: | Efficient Plotting of Large-Sized Data |

 and find the maximum and minimum values of each.

-Note that many samples may be replaced with NA
+Note that many samples may be replaced with NA,

-and the original data is increased or decreased
+if interleave_gaps = TRUE and the original data is increased or decreased

-instead in that case.
+monotonically.
+Use min_max_ovlp_aggregator instead in that case.

-must be even number.
+n_out must be even number.

-An R6::R6Class
+An R6::R6Class object

--> min_max_aggregator
+shinyHugePlot::aggregator -> min_max_aggregator

 new()